-We talk a lot on our Facebook page about planning ahead, thinking proactively, and how to ensure safety is always a priority in our homes.
-The reality is that it takes just seconds for a dog or cat to slip past us - even when we're being careful - especially with visitors, small children, etc. Despite our best efforts, furry friends often manage to get loose, so today we're going to look at a simple way to prevent front door escapes.
+We talk a lot on our Facebook page about planning ahead and having a mindset of "Safety for the Whole Family". thinking proactively, and how to ensure safety is always a priority in our homes.
+The reality is that it takes just seconds for a dog or cat to slip past us - even when we're being careful - especially with visitors, small children, etc.

 "Prevention is the best option" ~ This helpful reminder comes to us from the amazing folks at Lost Dogs of Wisconsin, who for years have been a brilliant resource for recovery of missing pets.
 Their basic, preventative measure could be a real lifesaver, enclosing the space around a front door to keep animals from bolting out.
 Pictured here is a tension-style barrier shown here in a hallway, or you could also use a free-standing gate design to secure the area around the doorway, which may wind up being the difference between an escape or keeping your pet safely home.